Janipher/system_engineering-devops/README.md

-Display directory content in long format
+Display directory contents including hidden files in the long format